Applied-Scientific-Research/onbody/README.md

 ![Performance vs. theta, 1M charges in a cube](doc/res1Mqd_trad.png)

+And in the figure below, we see the effect of changing the floating-point precision for data storage and arithmetic accumulation.
+The right-most symbol in each line is for `-o=0` (monopole) and increasing as the line progresses toward lower error.
-Finally, we see the effect of changing the floating-point precision for data storage and arithmetic accumulation.
-32-bit floats are fastest down to about 1e-5 RMS error, then performing accumulations in fp64 allows the RMS error to drop to about 4e-7, finally to achieve the most accurate results, numbers should also be stored as fp64.
+Keeping all values as 32-Bit floats is the fastest down to about 1e-5 RMS error, then performing accumulations in fp64 allows the RMS error to drop to about 4e-7, finally to achieve the most accurate results, numbers should also be stored as fp64.